uframer/rust/src/doc/book/src/ffi.md

 means that in our previous example, we could have used `extern "system" { ... }` to define a block for all windows systems, not only x86 ones.

-# Interoperability with foreign code
+# 同外部代码的交互性

-Rust guarantees that the layout of a `struct` is compatible with the platform's representation in C only if the `#[repr(C)]` attribute is applied to it.
+Rust保证 that the layout of a `struct` is compatible with the platform's representation in C only if the `#[repr(C)]` attribute is applied to it.
 `#[repr(C, packed)]` can be used to lay out struct members without padding.
 `#[repr(C)]` can also be applied to an enum.